AndersonPorta/calculator/README.md

 # calculator
-A simple calculator using HTML, CSS, and JavaScript
+A simple calculator using HTML, CSS, and JavaScript.